I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.

 The thing I love more than anything else is seeing people change and become happier as they take up meditation and Buddhism.

 In 2006 I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
-And then in 2009 we did it again and adopted a baby boy, also from Ethiopia.
-My children are amazing people.
+And then in 2009 I did it again and adopted a baby boy, also from Ethiopia.
+My children are my spiritual teachers.